REU-SOS/SOS/src/ninja/ninjarc.md

 #
 # ## INSTALL:

-# Go to a clean new directory and type...
+# Go to a clean new directory, on a pathname with no spaces,  type...
 #
 # 1. wget https://github.com/REU-SOS/SOS/raw/master/src/ninja.zip
 # 2. unzip ninja.zip